FlineDev/Anything-GO/README.md

 ### Out of Scope

 Note that *implementing* the concepts is **not part of this repository**.
-Everybody is **free to use, change and mix** all ideas, concepts and results of this repository and write their own implementations.
+Everybody is **free to use, change and mix** all ideas, concepts and results of this repository and write their own implementations as long as they comply to our [license](#license) (for commercial usage, please contact [Dschee](https://github.com/Dschee)).

+### Reference Core Implementations

 There will be an **official implementation of a web-backend** written in Ruby on Rails **and a client** written in Swift for iOS though.
-Those will be basic example implementations and are necessary to make sure the developed concepts within this project **work in practice**.
+Those will be reference core implementations and are necessary to make sure the developed concepts within this project **work in practice**.
 It is likely that they will **lack the sophisticated graphical interfaces and contents** compared to the original Pokémon GO game.
 So don't expect a full game as a result in the basic examples.
 We will do our best, however, to make sure the examples are **as extensible as possible**.
 This will ensure **other developers can build on the examples as a core** and create unique instances of the game for their favorite franchise or their own community.

 Currently the web-backend and iOS projects aren't started yet.
 Once they are, they will be linked here.

 ## Example Franchises

 In order to make sure the **concepts actually make sense** and also that **developers** have an easier time to **understand what we mean** we are gonna use a few example franchises when developing the concepts.
 Currently those franchises are namely **Harry Potter** and the **Marvel Cinematic Universe**.
 This means when discussing and explaining the concepts we are gonna give examples of characters, items or other features of those two franchises to clarify the usage.

-The reason those two were chosen is simply because the initiator of this project knows them well and thinks many others do, too.
-Also note that there is even a [petition](http://www.thepetitionsite.com/380/697/285/) for a Pokémon GO like app from fans for Harry Potter in particular.
+The reason those two were chosen is simply because **the initiator of this project knows them well** and thinks many others do, too.
+Also note that there is even **a [petition](http://www.thepetitionsite.com/380/697/285/)** for a Pokémon GO like app from fans for Harry Potter.
+This project could be a **starting point** to develop such an app as a community-driven open source project (given the right holders allow it).

 ### Contributing